DevOps Blog

 Are containers right for your DevOps delivery pipeline?

-Containers can support any environment regardless of the programming language, framework, deployment strategy, etc., while providing more flexibility for delivery teams to customize their environments without affecting the delivery process.
+Containers help simplify the DevOps delivery process by allowing teams to leverage all the advantages of containerization within their delivery pipelines without disrupting core DevOps practices.
+Containers support any environment regardless of programming language, framework, or deployment strategy, while giving delivery teams more flexibility to customize their environments without affecting the delivery process itself.

 Related reading